-Although birds were a focal point for Bishop as a child, she eventually went on to enroll as a botany student at Humboldt State University where she worked with scientists both as a researcher and illustrator, sharing her interest in the sciences with others through her favorite form of communication, art.
-When some of the illustrations that she created at Humboldt were published in a scientific journal, the realization that she could use her illustration skills to provide an educational service motivated her to change gears and pursue science illustration seriously.
-After graduation she enrolled in the Science Illustration Program at California State University, Monterey Bay, where many of her illustrations were focused on plants and birds, and she developed a love for grebes and scratchboard technique.
+Although birds were a focal point for Megan as a child, she eventually went on to enroll as a botany student at Humboldt State University, Arcata, CA, where she worked with scientists as both a researcher and illustrator.
+She was inspired to share her interest in the sciences with others through her favorite form of communication: art.
+When some of the illustrations that she created at Humboldt were published in a scientific journal, Megan’s self-realization that she could use her illustration skills to provide an educational service motivated her to pursue a career in science illustration.
+After graduation she enrolled in the Science Illustration Program at California State University, Monterey Bay, where many of her illustrations focused on plants and birds, and where she developed a love for both grebes and scratch board technique.

 Megan’s experience working with scientists helped her understand the value of asking incisive questions, doing thorough research, and ensuring scientific accuracy.